 Introduction to Angelfish

-First, This is an article about FRESHWATER angelfish and should not be confused with how to care for a SALT WATER angelfish.
+First, this is an article about freshwater angelfish and should not be confused with how to care for saltwater angelfish.

 This article also accepts that fact that not everyone is able to acquire pure blood lines and show quality stock for breeding purposes.
 For that point alone, there is a discussion below about how to choose the best physical attributes from stock found in local fish stores.

 The genetic information contained in this hub is based on the research and published work of Dr. Joanne Norton, who sadly passed away in 2005.
 Her remarkable work should be read in its entirety by anyone who wishes to breed these remarkable fish.

 The wild angelfish is silver with three black strips.
 One stripe goes through the eye, one on each side of the dorsal fin.
 In the hobby, they may be called silver or even wild angelfish.
 In my opinion, they are perhaps the most beautiful of all the freshwater community cichlids.

 Through selective breeding, the angelfish have become much like goldfish in that there are now a variety of subspecies that do not exist in the wild.
 Many of the subspecies of angels have multiple names but their underlying genetic makeup remains traceable through attribute and form.
 In short, one can tell a vast amount about angelfish by their looks.
 In the following paragraphs, I will go into some detail about the genetic code and how to choose fish for breeding.
 For many fish keepers, most of this article will be of little interest.
 The genetic section is primarily written for those people who are interested in breeding either as a hobby or for profit.

 - Order: Perciformes

 - Genus: Pterophullum